Parentification

 • releasing inappropriate responsibility

-• allowing the parent their dignity and fate
+• allowing the parent their own fate and responsibility

 This is not about blame.

-But support becomes problematic when we unconsciously move into a superior or parental position over them.
+But support becomes emotionally costly when people unconsciously move into a parental or emotionally fused position over them.

 Family Constellations emphasizes that: